 We study shareholder voting in a model in which trading affects the composition of the shareholder base.
 Trading and voting are complementary, which gives rise to self-fulfilling expectations about proposal acceptance and multiple equilibria.
-Increasing liquidity may reduce prices and welfare, because it allows extreme shareholders to gain more weight in voting.
-Prices and welfare can move in opposite directions, so the former are an invalid proxy for the latter.
+Prices and shareholder welfare can move in opposite directions, so the former may be an invalid proxy for the latter.
+Increasing liquidity can reduce welfare, because it allows extreme shareholders to gain more weight in voting.
 Delegating decision-making to the board can improve shareholder value.
 However, the optimal board is biased, does not represent current shareholders, and may not garner support from the majority of shareholders.

 Keywords: Corporate Governance, Voting, Shareholder Rights, Trading, Delegation

 JEL Classification: D74, D83, G34, K22